HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/portal_settings/manage_markup_language/index.md

 -   **[Activating or deactivating a markup](h_markups_activate.md)**
 You can manage which of the markup languages in your portal are activated.
 -   **[Displaying information about a markup](h_markups_display_info.md)**
-You can see detailed information about all of the markups defined to HCL Portal, including the properties defined for each markup.
+You can see detailed information about all of the markups defined to HCL DX, including the properties defined for each markup.
 -   **[Deleting a markup](h_markups_delete.md)**
 You can remove markup languages that you are no longer using.